leeseomin/PDF-PNG/README.md

  <br/>

-## Special Handling for Large or Image-Heavy PDFs
+## Special Handling for Large-sized PDFs

 "If the PDF file size exceeds 200MB or if the PDF is primarily composed of images, please execute the  ``` python pdfpng_06.py ``` script to handle it."

  <br/>